tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   (in IPv4) or prohibit local fragmentation (in IPv6).

-- If the underlying transport protocol allows the application to request PMTU probing (e.g., DCCP), the DTLS record layer should honor this request.
+- If the underlying transport protocol allows the application to request PMTU probing (e.g., DCCP), the DTLS record layer SHOULD honor this request.

 The final issue is the DTLS handshake protocol.
 From the perspective